Mexican Train: Playing doubles

+Ending and scoring the round

+The round ends once one player has placed all their dominoes, or when it is not possible to play another domino and the boneyard is empty.
+One variation suggests that as a courtesy, a player holding only one domino should tap the table to indicate the potential end of the round in the next turn, giving the other players a chance to lower their score by playing their highest-valued domino.
+Optionally, if a player notices another player who has not announced they are holding only one domino, the latter may be forced to draw two tiles from the boneyard, if it is not empty.

-At the end of each round, the player going out receives 0 points, while all other players receive the sum of all pips (dots) on their dominoes.
+At the end of each round, the player who emptied their hand receives 0 points, while each of the other players receives the sum of all pips (dots) on the dominoes remaining in their hand.
 The person with the fewest points after all thirteen rounds have been played is the winner.

 In the case of a tie, the person with the most 0-point rounds is the winner.
-(If this is still a tie, the person with the lowest round total other than 0 is the winner).
+If this still results in a tie, the person with the lowest round total other than 0 is the winner.